bind5g/BIND5G/NaaS-API/examples/onsite_examples.md

 		}
 	```

- - [ ] Create a web application in the Edge Resources: POST/application_instance request with the following body:
+ - [ ] Create a web application in the Edge Resources: POST/application_instance request with tenant_id from the response of the first step, compute_id from the repsonse of the POST/compute step, and with the following body:

 	```
 		{